 A coaching veteran at the highest levels, Melvin Watkins is in his seventh year as associate head coach with the Razorbacks in 2017-18.
-A 40-year coaching career for Watkins has seen him as a long-time assistant, associate head and head coach at Charlotte, Texas A&M and Missouri.
+A 40-year coaching career has seen him as a long-time assistant, associate head and head coach at Charlotte, Texas A&M and Missouri.

 As Arkansas’ recruiting coordinator and associate head coach, Watkins was retained on staff at Missouri when Anderson took the head coaching duties at the school before the 2004-05 season and a dynamic relationship formed.
 The Anderson-Watkins combination immediately turned Missouri into a winning program, as the team went 18-12 in their first year together.
 Two years later, Missouri danced into the Elite Eight and won the Big 12 Tournament, reaching heights the Tigers had not seen in many years.

 One of the best recruiters and assistants in the nation, Watkins was named the Top Assistant Coach in both 2009 and 2010 by Rivals.com, as he helped Missouri advance to a pair of NCAA Tournaments, go a combined 54-18 and win the Big 12 Tournament Championship during those years.

 Watkins’ prowess on the recruiting trails has made its impact at Arkansas, as the Razorbacks ushered in the No. 18 ranked recruiting class in 2013 according to ESPN, which featured a pair of top-50 recruits.
 He also helped orchestrate a top 25 class in 2017, featuring four of the top five players in the state of Arkansas, including three of those coming to Fayetteville as four-star prospects by ESPN.